louiswins/llisp/README.md

-# Little lisp - or Louis's lisp.
+# Little lisp—or Louis's lisp.
 A simple interpreter.

 This is an experiment in writing a little scheme-like lisp.
-It implements some runtime features like tail call elimination, (non-hygienic) macros, and first-class continuations, but is lacking many other basic language features.
+It implements some runtime features like tail call elimination, `defmacro`-style macros, and first-class continuations, but is lacking many other basic language features.
 It is mostly intended as a way for me to try out writing a simple garbage collector and continuation-passing style from scratch in C without depending on built-in features of higher-level languages.

 An example of some actual llisp code is given in `stdlib.llisp` where the (extremely minimal) standard library is implemented.
 The language constructs implemented in C can be found in `globals.c`.